Search information pages

 The full text of all research articles is deposited in PubMed Central, the US National Library of Medicine's full-text repository of life science literature, and other digital archives including e-Depot (The Netherlands).

-BioMed Central is working closely with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Skeletal Muscle will be available.
+Skeletal Muscle has an unofficial Impact Factor of 5.14.
+BioMed Central is working with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Skeletal Muscle will be available.

 Publication and peer review process